apache/ozone/hadoop-hdds/docs/content/design/storage-class.md

  * `ofs://` and `o3fs://` doesn't require any modification
  * Storage class will be used as a custom String in RPC protocol (in storage-sensitive places it can be stored as an integer with an additional mapping)
  * All the replication logic (PipelineManager/ReplicationManager) will work exactly as before.
 Storage-class will be resolved to the required replication config.
 Pipelines will have the same type as before (eg. Ratis/THREE)
  * SCM allocateContainer logic should be changed.
-Right now it creates a predefined number of Open containers for each `owner` (high level applocation).
+Right now it creates a predefined number of Open containers for each `owner` (high level application).
 It can be extended easily to create open containers for each storage-classes
  * Having slightly more open containers doesn't make any difference (5-10 more open containers per disk vs. the 5000-10000 existing containers)

 # Backward compatibility